House convenes to tackle Duterte’s martial law report

 A quorum was declared after 135 of the 292 members responded to roll call.

-Among the members of the Cabinet present were Executive Secretary Salvador Medialdea, Defense Secretary Delfin Lorenzana, National Security Adviser Hermogenes Esperon, Social Welfare Secretary Judy Taguiwalo, and Health Secretary Paulyn Ubial.
+Among the members of the Cabinet present were Executive Secretary Salvador Medialdea, Defense Secretary Delfin Lorenzana, National Security Adviser Hermogenes Esperon, Social Welfare Secretary Judy Taguiwalo, Health Secretary Paulyn Ubial, Public Works Secretary Mark Villar, Tourism Secretary Wanda Teo, Justice Secretary Vitaliano Aguirre, court administrator Midas Marquez, among others.

-Philippine National Police chief Ronald “Bato” Dela Rosa was on his way to the committee hearing from Mindanao, Fariñas said.
+Philippine National Police chief Director General Ronald “Bato” Dela Rosa and Armed Forces of the Philippines chief of staff Eduardo Año sent representatives to the committee because they are in Marawi City for the operations.

 In delivering the opening remarks, Speaker Pantaleon Alvarez urged his colleagues to view Duterte’s martial law declaration away from the country’s past experiences during the dictatorship of Ferdinand Marcos, who cemented his one-man rule through martial law.

-“While we understand the reservations of some with martial law, let’s view situation not exclusively from the perspectives of the past,” Alvarez said.
+“While we understand the reservations of some with martial law, let us view the situation not exclusively from the perspective of the past.
+Our present Constitution provides sufficient safeguards to prevent abuses by agents of the State,” Alvarez said.

-“We give the public our assurance that we are keeping a watchful eye upon the unfolding of events,” he added.
+“Moreover, we give the public our assurance that we are keeping a watchful eye upon the unfolding of events and will step in as a counter-balance should and when the need arises,” he added.

 The chamber constituted itself into a Committee of the Whole House after Duterte’s martial law report was referred to the committee on rules during Monday’s session.